tmpbook/django-with-vuejs/README.md

 - index.html
 - static/\*

-Django only handle the API which transport data with JSON.
+Django only handle the API with `content-type/json`.

 ---